 Having a private driver also makes you flexible with time — that means you can go wherever you want to based on your preferred schedule.

 Here’s everything you need to know about renting a car in Costa Rica.

-- Preparing to Rent a Car
+- How Much Does It Cost to Rent a Car in Costa Rica?

-- Available Costa Rican Car Rental Companies
+- Best Car Rental Companies in Costa Rica

 - Car Rental Procedure

 - Now, on to You

 Unlike many countries in the world, you DON’T NEED to make an international license in order to rent a car or drive in Costa Rica.

 Instead, you need to only have a valid driver’s license issued in your home country.
 And you must have had it for at least one year.